Mi-V-Soft-RISC-V/Future-Avalanche-Board/README.md

 # Libero Projects
-The Libero_Projects folder contains [sample Mi-V Libero designs](Libero_Projects) for Libero SoC v2022.1.
+The Libero_Projects folder contains [sample Mi-V Libero designs](Libero_Projects) for Libero SoC v2022.2.
 Libero projects for older Libero releases can be downloaded from their [tags](https://github.com/Mi-V-Soft-RISC-V/Future-Avalanche-Board/releases) in this repository.

 ## Design Features
 The Libero designs include the following features:
-* A soft RISC-V processor.
+* A soft RISC-V processor operating at 50 MHz
 * A RISC-V debug block allowing on-target debug using SoftConsole
-* The operating frequency of the design is 50MHz
+* An Extended Subsystem with integrated peripherals
-* Target memory is SRAM/TCM (32kB)
+* Target SRAM/TCM memory (32kB)
 * User peripherals: MIV_ESS, 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs (GPIOs use fixed configs for simplicity and better resource utilization)

 ## Target Hardware